snabbco/snabb/README.md

 Under Linux, there are several alternative C libraries as well as the standard Glibc, such as [Musl libc](http://www.musl-libc.org/), uClibc, Dietlibc and Bionic, which is the C library used on Android.
 These are not ABI compatible, so in order to allow use of any of them, we just call system calls directly on Linux, bypassing libc completely.

 Under NetBSD it is much simpler, the only thing we need to be careful of is versioned system calls in libc, where we directly call a specific version as the plain name will always refer to the old version for compatibility.
-FreeBSD does a more transparent versioning, so the syscall names stay the same.
+FreeBSD and OpenBSD do a more transparent versioning, so the syscall names stay the same.

 ### API